COVID: US to donate 500 million BioNTech-Pfizer vaccines | DW | 10.06.2021

 "President Biden has been clear that borders cannot keep this pandemic at bay and has vowed that our nation will be the arsenal of vaccines."

-Biden hinted at the announcement on Wednesday before departing for the G7 summit of the leaders of the world's leading industrialized nations (Canada, France, Germany, Italy, Japan, United Kingdom, US) in Cornwall, England.
+Biden hinted at the announcement on Wednesday before departing for the G7 summit of the leaders of the world's leading industrialized nations (Canada, France, Germany, Italy, Japan, the United Kingdom and the US) in Cornwall, England.

 When asked if he had a vaccine strategy for the world, Biden replied: "I have one and I'll be announcing it."

-The new jabs will come on top of the 80 million doses the White House has already pledged to donate by the end of June and $2 billion (€1.6 billion) in funding for COVAX, a global initiative designed to provide poorer and lower middle-income countries with access to vaccines.
+The new jabs will come on top of the 80 million doses the White House has already pledged to donate by the end of June, and on top of $2 billion (€1.6 billion) in funding for COVAX, a global initiative designed to provide lower- and middle-income countries with access to vaccines.

 COVAX, which will also distribute the US jabs, is led by the World Health Organization (WHO) and the Global Alliance for Vaccines and Immunization (GAVI).

-Western countries, and the US in particular, have been criticized for stockpiling vaccines and the ingredients needed to make them in what has been labelled "vaccine nationalism."
+Western countries — and the US in particular — have been criticized for stockpiling vaccines and the ingredients needed to make them, in what has been labeled "vaccine nationalism."

 The US, which has the world's highest number of COVID-19 infections and deaths, has defended its approach, saying it had only taken necessary precautions to make sure that its own population could be vaccinated.